 Coming back to Christmas, for a sobering but fascinating alternative take on Christmas, see John Scheepers’ Christmas themed week in Closer to God.
 For a taste, “…our contemporary celebration is, compared to that first Christmas, a largely sanitised affair.
 While we smile at cute, tinsel-adorned angels, or serious-looking shepherds with tea towels on their heads, the first Christmas was a lot more disruptive.
 Involving public scandal, shame, disreputable guests, child murders, and political intrigue.
 Yet, in the midst of it all we encounter something quite beautiful the birth of a king unlike any other.
 The king who has come for the outcasts and the marginalised.”

 Relevance and being contextual

 In SU’s view, the Bible is authoritative and relevant, having no mistake, inspired by the Holy Spirit and “useful for teaching, rebuking, correcting and training in righteousness”.
 One of SU’s key values is to aim to be as contextually relevant in ministry as possible.
-That means that SU South Africa really tries to immerse itself in the cultures of our countries; we aim to be part of what is going on; we aim to have a voice that is informed and empathetic; we produce materials and resources that “hit the spot” in a way that a foreign resources wouldn’t, or couldn’t.
+That means that SU South Africa really tries to immerse itself in the cultures of our countries; we aim to be part of what is going on; to have a voice that is informed and empathetic; we aim to produce materials and resources that “hit the spot” in a way that a foreign resources wouldn’t, or couldn’t.